 Is your organization considering going solar?
 Are you investigating different commercial solar financing options?
-A solar power purchase agreement (PPA) may be a viable choice.
+If so, a solar power purchase agreement (PPA) may be a viable choice.

 Here are four questions organizations often ask about solar PPAs to help decide if this financing option is right for their needs: